nikomc/nikomc.github.io/_posts/.ipynb_checkpoints/2020-07-24-ultrablack-animals-checkpoint.md

 “As far as collecting and finding animals goes — it’s a total crapshoot,” said Davis.
 “We suspected that ultra-black was common enough that we could sample relatively deep in the water column (500m — 2000m) and capture at least a handful.
 We had plenty of empty trawls, but at the end of 17 days we collected a much larger diversity of species than expected.”

-{% include image-caption.html imageurl="/assets/images/posts/2020/shrimp-stew.jpg#wide" title="Shrimp fishing vessel in the Gulf of Mexico" caption="The Gulf of Mexico has been dotted with fishing boats for generations, but the ultra-black fish residing at a depth of 500–2000m had not previously been published.
-Image from [Flickr](https://commons.wikimedia.org/wiki/File:Grand_Isle_-_Shrimp_Stew.jpg)." %}
+{% include image-caption.html imageurl="/assets/images/posts/2020/shrimp-stew.jpg#wide" title="Shrimp fishing vessel in the Gulf of Mexico" caption="The Gulf of Mexico has been dotted with fishing boats for generations, but the ultra-black fish residing at a depth of 500–2000m had not previously been published." %}

 After collecting the fish, the team returned to the lab to answer a series of questions; how did these fish achieve ultra-black coloration, and _why_?
 Fish do not have honeycomb structures like some butterflies, nor light-scattering feathers like the birds of paradise.